 How about AGA, ECS, or OCS games for RTG?

-#5 – Are 3D FPS Games playable on Classic Amiga?
+#5 – 3D FPS Games on Classic Amiga with RTG?

 Yes and No. For first-person shooters aka FPS such as Trapped 2, Doom, or Quake to run in steady 34FPS on Classic Amiga.
 You need a strong CPU such as a 68040 at 40MHz or more.
 The 85MHz 68060, FPGA 68080-core, and PowerPC Classic Amigas can do it too.
 But to have a steady FPS, I really recommend an RTG card.
 You will get great FPS when using AGA too, but you need more power.